queertypes/pyproj/README.md

 [Travis CI Getting Started Guide](http://about.travis-ci.org/docs/user/getting-started/), fun stuff like connecting databases and customizing the execution.

-The .travis.yml file for this project looks like:
+The .travis.yml file for this project looks like this:

 ```
 language: python